shahadl/Udacity-Data-Analysis-Nanodegree/Project_4/README.md

 I followed the programmatic Data Cleaning process i.e. **Define**, **Code** and **Test**.
 I converted my observations from the assess step into defined problems, translated these definitions to sophisticated code to fix these problems, then tested the three datasets to make sure the operations worked.

 ## Analyzing the Data
-Using this freshly cleaned WeRateDogs Twitter data, interesting and trustworthy analyses and visualizations were created to communicate back the findings.
+Using this freshly cleaned WeRateDogs Twitter data, interesting and insights and visualizations were created to communicate back the findings.